-The Library of Congress (LoC) was founded in 1800 and is the largest library in the world.
-Its mission is " to support the Congress in fulfilling its constitutional duties and to further the progress of knowledge and creativity for the benefit of the American people" (LoC web site).
-In addition to having a vast collection of books, maps, films, photographs, and other material, LoC also has robust digital collections and programs.
-LoC also houses the Copyright Office.
+The Library of Congress (LC) was founded in 1800 and is the largest library in the world.
+Its mission is " to support the Congress in fulfilling its constitutional duties and to further the progress of knowledge and creativity for the benefit of the American people" (LC website).
+In addition to having a vast collection of books, maps, films, photographs, and other material, LC also has robust digital collections and programs.
+LC also houses the Copyright Office.

-Government Documents has a partial collection of LoC publications.
+Government Documents has a partial collection of LC publications.
+Our holdings of Library of Congress publications are fully cataloged and searchable in OneSearch.
 Titles include the following: